Am0rphous/Awesome/README.md

 ## Desktop Customization
+- [Barrier](https://github.com/debauchee/barrier) - Share your mouse and keyboard between computers. _Barrier is software that mimics the functionality of a KVM switch, which historically would allow you to use a single keyboard and mouse to control multiple computers by physically turning a dial on the box to switch the machine you're controlling at any given moment._
 - [Conky](https://github.com/brndnmtthws/conky) - Light-weight system monitor for X-
 - [Conky-Colors](https://github.com/helmuthdu/conky_colors) - easier way to configure Conky.
 - [GKrellM](http://gkrellm.srcbox.net/) - single process stack of system monitors.
 - [Plank](https://github.com/ricotz/plank) - Simple dock.
 - [Rainmeter](https://github.com/rainmeter/rainmeter) - (maybe run rainmeter in wine on linux?)
+- [RedShift](https://github.com/jonls/redshift) - Redshift adjusts the color temperature of your screen according to your surroundings.
 - [SpaceEye](https://github.com/KYDronePilot/SpaceEye) - Live satellite imagery for your desktop background.
 - [Variety](https://github.com/varietywalls/ variety) - Wallpaper downloader and manager for Linux systems.
   #### Extensions